-Even in this relatively simple setting, it is typically not possible to determine an analytic solution for the ODE (25).
-However we can use the ODE to establish properties of the two solutions.
+Even in this relatively simple setting, it is typically not possible to determine an analytic solution for this equation (25).
+However we can use it to establish properties of the two solutions.
 The proof of the following theorem relies on showing that derivative of $V^1(x)$ is uniformly greater than $V^2(x)$ over the relevant regions defined by (24).
-When coupled with the larger basin of attraction of $\overline{\theta}^1$, by Corollary 4.1 this implies that $\overline{\theta}^1$ is the long run equilibrium.
+When coupled with the larger basin of attraction of $\overline{\theta}^1$, by Corollary 4.1 this implies that $\overline{\theta}^1$ is the stochastically stable equilibrium.
 The proof is given in Appendix A.5.

 THEOREM 5.1.
-In symmetric 2×2 games, the long run equilibrium is the risk dominant equilibrium.
+In symmetric 2×2 games, the stochastically stable equilibrium is the risk dominant equilibrium.